1. Ftc Report in New York | Non Payment in a Large Commercial Marine Engineering Project

 These behaviors aligned with unfair business practices and justified the initiation of an FTC report.

-Strategic Use of the FTC Report for Leverage
+Strategic Use of the Ftc Report for Leverage

 Because the subcontractor preferred to avoid litigation that could jeopardize future business relationships, the FTC report served as a regulatory pressure mechanism.